 The Turner Kirk Trust is a family foundation with a specific focus on science, technology, engineering, mathematics, conservation, biodiversity and early childhood development causes.
 Since its establishment in 2007, the Trust has disbursed over £7 million to charitable causes across the UK and developing world.

-Over the last 14 years, the Turner Kirk Trust has supported, funded and launched a wide range of projects, initiatives and fellowships around the world.
+Since 2007, the Turner Kirk Trust has supported, funded and launched a wide range of projects, initiatives and fellowships around the world.
 While diverse, what threads this work together is that it is research-driven, collaborative and strategically focused on solving intractable problems.
 Our work is deeply rooted in leveraging robust academic research, which we believe has the ability to achieve better and faster outcomes.

 We realise our mission by partnering with world-leading universities, institutions, and non-profit organisations – including the UBS Optimus Foundation and the Isaac Newton Institute for Mathematical Sciences – all of which have the capability to turn the dial on helping to solve the issues we are passionate about.

 Our Trust has always endeavoured to focus our support in specific, targeted areas that are typically underfunded, including fundamental mathematics research and engineering programmes.
 Notable initiatives include the establishment of the Cantab Capital Institute for the Mathematics of Information in 2016, the Turner Fellows Programme at the Cambridge Conservation Initiative, and the Hope and Homes for Children initiative, run by the Optimus Foundation.